The bill to replace Minnesota's derogatory geographic site names that are offensive to American Indians, including the derogatory

 Board on Geographic Names, an e-mail wherein we presented both our Rum River

-name-change website as well as this proposed Minnesota House/Senate bill website
+name-change web site as well as this proposed Minnesota House/Senate bill website

 we received an e-mail from Mr. Payne, wherein he thanked us for the information